 "The Old Testament and it says that you don't inter-marry with them, you don't give your sons to their daughters, or their daughters to their sons."

-This caught me a bit by surprise, because Wicca is a 70 year old religion.
-I've read The Bible and I know that it doesn't talk about Wiccans anywhere in it; so I can only assume that Robertson thinks 'Wicca' and 'witch' are synonymous terms.
+This comment caught me a bit by surprise because Wicca is a 70-year-old religion.
+I've read The Bible, and I know that it doesn't talk about Wiccans anywhere in it, so I can only assume that Robertson thinks "Wicca" and "witch" are synonymous terms.
 But I'm pretty sure the viewer wasn't asking if they should arrange a marriage with their neighbors, only whether they should be friendly with them.

 "They'll corrupt you..."

-This is one of the reasons I feel sorrow for Christians like Roberts.
-It shows a real insecurity about one's own faith, God and world view if you think it could be so easily corrupted by merely coming into casual contact with people who don't have identical beliefs.
+This kind of paranoia is one of the reasons I feel sorrow for Christians like Roberts.
+It shows a real insecurity about one's own faith, God, and worldview if you think it could be so easily corrupted by merely coming into casual contact with people who don't have identical beliefs.

-Honestly I don't even know a lot of Wiccans, or witches for that matter (the words are not synonymous) who think in black and white terms like that.
-Life is not a role playing game.
-We don't have to choose alignment.
+Honestly, I don't even know many Wiccans or witches for that matter (the words are not synonymous) who think in black and white terms like that.
+Life is not a role-playing game.
+We don't have to choose an alignment.
 All people have the capacity for very benevolent acts, as well as very harmful and malevolent acts.
 Most people struggle somewhere in the middle of that spectrum, regardless of religion.

-Wicca teaches me to act responsibly, to strive for balance and not do unnecessary harm-- not just with magic or witchcraft, but in all things in life.
-So I can't really identify with this 'black' vs. 'white' world view of Robertson, and can't help wonder why he's imposing it on us Wiccans and other non-Christians.
+Wicca teaches me to act responsibly, strive for balance, and not do unnecessary harm-- not just with magic or witchcraft, but in all things in life.
+So I can't identify with this "black" vs. "white" worldview of Robertson and can't help but wonder why he's imposing it on us Wiccans and other non-Christians.